-Income, or rather the lack thereof, has been a major contributor to tenants’ early cancellation of lease agreements, the drying up of demand in 2020, and pushing up of vacancies.
+Income, or rather the lack thereof, has been a major contributor to tenants’ early cancellation of lease agreements.
+The drying up of demand in 2020 as well as pushing up of vacancies.

 READ: What happens if landlord sells or tenant wants to cancel lease?

 “The numbers are exploding, but not in a good way,” says Managing Director Michelle Dickens in the latest TPN Vacancy Survey for Q4 of 2020 – which reveals a market in excess.

 South Africa, with a total population of 17.2 million households, has rapidly risen by 29% over 10 years.
 Tenants increased to 3,7 million households renting – a growth of 33% over 10 years.
 “And yet, out on the streets, landlords are experiencing increased vacancies, pushing up to 12.91% in the final quarter of 2020,” says Dickens.

 SEE: SA’s ‘rental price crash continues’